Map Overlay and Statistical System

 The Map Overlay and Statistical System (MOSS), is a GIS software technology.
 Development of MOSS began in late 1977 and was first deployed for use in 1979.
 MOSS represents a very early public domain, open source GIS development - predating the better known GRASS by 5 years.
-MOSS utilized a polygon based data structure in which point, line, and polygon features could all be stored in the same file.
+MOSS utilized an integrated vector based data structure in which point, line, and polygon features could all be stored in the same map file.
 The user interacted with MOSS via a command line interface.

 History

-In the middle 1970s, coal-mining activities required Federal agencies to evaluate the impacts of strip mine development on wildlife and wildlife habitat.
+In the middle 1970s, coal-mining activities required federal agencies to evaluate the impacts of strip mine development on wildlife and wildlife habitat.
 They were further tasked with evaluating and making recommendations regarding habitat mitigation.

-In 1976, the US Fish and Wildlife Service (FWS) issued a Request For Proposals (RFP) for developing a Geographic Information System [GIS] for environment impact and habitat mitigation studies.
-The scope of the project included completing a User Needs assessment, developing a GIS functional scope, evaluating existing GIS technologies, and making recommendations to the USFWS as to the appropriate course of action for the development and deployment of GIS technology.
-In late 1976, the contract was awarded to the Federation of Rocky Mountain States, a not for profit organization that eventually evolved into the Western Governors’ Policy Office.
+In 1976, the US Fish and Wildlife Service (FWS) issued a request for proposals for developing a Geographic Information System (GIS) for environment impact and habitat mitigation studies.
+The scope of the project included completing a user needs assessment, developing a GIS functional scope, evaluating existing GIS technologies, and making recommendations to the USFWS as to the appropriate course of action for the development and deployment of GIS technology.
+In late 1976, the contract was awarded to the Federation of Rocky Mountain States, a not-for-profit organization.
+The contract number for this work was 14-16 0008-2155.

+"The goal of this two year project was to develop an operational capability within the U.S. Fish and Wildlife Service (FWS) to accept, store, manipulate, and output spatially related data for use in a variety of FWS programs."

-For the first six months of 1977, the project team worked on two tasks: A User Needs Assessment and an Inventory of Existing GIS technology.
+For the first six months of 1977, the project team worked on two tasks: A User Needs Assessment (Task 1) and an Inventory of Existing GIS technology (Task 2).
 The needs assessment involved interviewing wildlife biologists, natural resources planners, and other professionals that would be involved in wildlife habitat definition and habitat mitigation.
 The results of the assessment were published in the summer of 1977.

 Concurrently, Carl Reed did an inventory of existing public domain and commercial GIS technology.
+This was Task 2 of the USFWS contract: "Survey, assess, and compare existing computer software systems and geographic data bases which are relevant to FWS determined needs.
+This may include federal, state, and private software and data bases".
 Approximately 70 different mapping and GIS software packages were identified.
 Of these, 54 had enough documentation and basic required functionality to warrant further analysis in terms of matching GIS functionality against user requirements.
-This document is a valuable historical document as it has information and details of systems long extinct and forgotten.
+This report is a valuable historical document as it has information and details of GI systems used in the 1970s.
 The evaluation resulted in the determination that no existing GIS capability provided even a fraction of the functional capability required to meet user needs.
 Therefore, the decision was made to design and program a new interactive GIS application that used existing publicly available software whenever possible.